 The Columbus Songwriting Workshop strives to take songwriters to the next level.
 We pick songwriters that know their craft and are pros typically working songwriters that have many strengths.
 Each workshop we strive to empower our instructors to share their version of success to attendees.
-Sign up for our next workshop here.
+Pre-Register today for a discounted rate at this link today.